 "Nothing about us without us!"
 ECPC

-The European Cancer Patient Coalition (ECPC) is honoured to be one of the patient organisations representing the needs, rights and hopes of rare cancer patients in the JARC.
+The European Cancer Patient Coalition (ECPC) is one of the patient organisations representing the needs, rights and hopes of rare cancer patients in the JARC.
 ECPC counts on the expertise and collaboration of rare cancer patient organisations all over Europe to continuously represent the rare cancer patient community.
 Accordingly, following the formal request of several rare cancer patient representatives at the ECPC's AGM 2016, ECPC has established a Working Group on Rare Cancers (WGRC) working in parallel with the JARC, in order to guarantee that a large number of rare cancer patient organisations, representing different European countries and rare cancer types, will be able to contribute to the activities of the JARC: the European Cancer Patient Coalition has a horizontal role representing the voice of the rare cancer patients across all the work packages.ECPC will build on experience gained during its 3 years collaboration in the RARECAREnet project.

 WGRC members are ECPC Members (Full and Associate) and non-member organisations with an interest in rare cancers.
 To this day, the WGRC comprises 30 organisations across Europe.